fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 Indentation is a must when writing block code in Python.
-Indentation is useful when you are writing[]{#id326224668 .indexterm} functions, decision-making statements, looping statements, and classes.
+Indentation is useful when you are writing functions, decision-making statements, looping statements, and classes.
 This makes it easy to read your Python programs.

 We use indentation to indicate the block of code in Python programs.
 To